Skip to content

 src CT_ESOP_Pool_Pct · Funding & Macro Inputs · Finance docs/Cleverpod Financial Model 2026.xlsx

 ESOP is held at the Saudi entity for operator and senior-hire grants.
-Founder dilution is structured as staged vesting through Expansion.
+Founder dilution is structured as staged vesting through 2029.

 The ask

-Priced Seed equity round — Saudi-incorporated operating company.
+Priced Seed equity round — into the planned Saudi operating company.

-Seed-stage capital is raised as a priced equity round into the Saudi operating company, sized to fund MISA incorporation, the first pilot fleet, the first commercial deployment, and the Shenzhen R&D ramp.
+Seed-stage capital is raised as a priced equity round into the Saudi operating company once incorporated, sized to fund MISA incorporation itself, the first pilot fleet, the first commercial deployment, and the Shenzhen R&D ramp.
 Pre-money is set against the 2026 financial model.
 Round size and specific terms are available for review.

-Seed priced equity round — amount sized to Seed-stage capital plan
+2026 priced equity round — amount sized to 2026 capital plan

 src CT_Capital_Raised_Seed · Cap Table · Finance docs/Cleverpod Financial Model 2026.xlsx